 When you apply for a loan, you are not only seeking approval for yourself.
 You are seeking approval for the property as well.
-Houses, townhomes, and condos will be assigned an appraiser that assess for value and habitability.
+Houses, townhomes, and condos will be assigned an appraiser that assesses for value and habitability.
 The bank is not going to lend on a property that is unsafe for residents.
-The bank may not lend on a property with unresolved hazardous conditions.
+Lenders will not take a risk on financing a property with unresolved hazardous conditions.
 If you have waived your financing contingency and the bank refuses to lend, your earnest money could be in serious jeopardy.

 Condos have slightly more risk because there are many factors that are out of your control.
-Your lenders underwriting department is going to review the building’s financials to ensure the HOA is healthy.
-Underwriting will be looking at items such as high delinquencies in dues, square footage of commercial space, budgets, and renter to owner ratio.
+Your lender’s underwriting department is going to review the building’s financials to ensure the HOA is healthy.
+Every year there is a new law regarding lending on condos.
+The lenders’ underwriting department will be looking at items such as high delinquencies in dues, square footage of commercial space, budgets, and renter-to-owner ratio.
 If any of these items fall out of the lender’s acceptable parameters, they may not finance the building.
 Once again, if this happens and you are waiving your financing contingency, you would lose your earnest money.

 The appraisal clause is part of your financing contingency.
-If you waive your financing contingency, then you are also waiving your rights in the event of a low appraisal.
+If you waive your financing contingency, then you are also waiving your rights in the event of a low appraisal to negotiate a lower price for the home.
 In the event of a low appraisal, the appraisal clause gives you options to negotiate with the seller or leave the contract with your earnest money.
 Without the financing contingency, you would need to cover the difference between the purchase price and a lower appraised price.